 Cooking a Turkey

 Some notes on cooking a turkey: The key to a great turkey is to treat it just like a (very large) chicken.
-That is, roast the turkey breast side-down in a hot oven to let the skin crisp, and then (very, very carefully) flip the bird, lower the heat, and roast until a thermometer inserted between the breast and thigh reads 165 degrees F. While the turkey cooks, brush with the glaze every 30 minutes, and tent with foil if the skin gets too dark.
+That is, roast the turkey in a hot oven to let the skin crisp, and then lower the heat, and roast until a thermometer inserted between the breast and thigh reads 165 degrees F. While the turkey cooks, brush with the glaze every 30 minutes, and tent with foil if the skin gets too dark.

 Roasting a whole turkey with a maple-bourbon glaze makes for a bird with more depth than a traditional turkey.
 In addition to its gorgeous golden brown skin, this maple-bourbon glazed turkey has notes of smoky bourbon and caramel in every bite.
 Made with pan drippings, the giblet gravy is rich and delicious, with hints of bourbon and maple.